Barney Bigard

 Albany Leon "Barney" Bigard (March 3, 1906 - June 27, 1980) was an American jazz clarinetist known for his 15-year tenure with Duke Ellington.
-He also played tenor saxophone.
+He also played the tenor saxophone.

 Biography

 Bigard was born in New Orleans to Creole parents, Alexander and Emanuella Bigard.
-He had two brothers, Alexander Jr. and Sidney.
+He had two brothers: Alexander Jr. and Sidney.
 His uncle, Emile Bigard, was a jazz violinist.
 He attended local schools and studied music and clarinet with Lorenzo Tio.

 In the early 1920s, he moved to Chicago, where he worked with King Oliver and others.
 During this period, much of his recording, including with clarinetist Johnny Dodds, was on tenor saxophone, which he played often with great lyricism, as on Oliver's "Someday Sweetheart".

 In December 1927, Bigard joined Duke Ellington's orchestra in New York.
 He played with Ellington until 1942.
 They played primarily at the Cotton Club until 1931, then toured almost nonstop for over a decade.
 With Ellington, he was the featured clarinet soloist, while also doing section work on tenor saxophone.